GenomaGames/genoma-invaders/_tutorials/02-how-to-move-2d-objects-in-unity.md

   <small>_**Note:** Due to this course's intention, we will not cover knowledge about programming in C# but rather provide info with complex terms in the language or Unity API.
 The link provided should give you enough experience to complete this lesson once you finish it._</small>
 - [**Visual Studio Editor**](https://visualstudio.microsoft.com/es/vs/) (you should have installed it when installing Unity) or another code editor of your preference.

-In the previous tutorial about "Getting Started in Unity 2D Game Development", we walk through basic concepts about developing 2D games in Unity, ending up with a scene with some still Game Objects.
+In the previous tutorial, ["Getting Started in Unity 2D Game Development"](../_tutorials/01-getting-started-with-unity-2d-game-development.md), we walk through basic concepts about developing 2D games in Unity, ending up with a scene with some still Game Objects.
 It's time to give them some movement logic starting by the Player.

+This time we will **learn to move 2D Object in Unity by scripting in C# using Game Components**.

 ## Custom Components